Friday, January 14, 2022

 If you love books and words and stories, and have not read this, really, go to Amazon and buy it right now.
 I promise I won’t start to muse on the fact that you don’t like me because you’re no longer reading my blog.

 This book is really hard to read.
-Not hard in a “why is this happening and what on earth is this supposed to mean” kind of way, like Walden, god forbid.
+Not hard in a “what the heck is happening here” kind of way, like Walden, god forbid.
 Hard in a way that makes your heart hurt because you’re reading something so beautiful and terrible at the same time.
 How can I love this awful thing?

 It’s quite affecting.